rcaferati/react-awesome-button/README.md

   }
 ```

-### &lt;AwesomeButtonProgress /&gt; props
+### `AwesomeButtonProgress` specific props

-Being a wrapper on the &lt;AwesomeButton /&gt; it accepts its props plus the following ones.
+Being a wrapper on the `AwesomeButton` component, it accepts all its props plus the following ones.

 | Attribute    |   Type    |  Default  | Description                                                 |
 | :----------- | :-------: | :-------: | :---------------------------------------------------------- |